ian-h-chamberlain/ian-h-chamberlain.github.io/content/experience/_index.md

 | Intern, Leadership Development and Technical Vitality | _Jun.
 2015--Aug.
 2015_ |
 {% end %}

-- Developed educational games for use in company technical training program.
+- Developed two educational games for use in company technical training program.
 - Assisted in database design for migration to a new learning management system.

 ## Education